-A customs invoice, also called a pro forma invoice, is a document that enables the import and export of goods.
+A customs invoice also called a pro forma invoice, is a document that enables the import and export of goods.
 If you’re thinking – hey, that sounds a lot like a commercial invoice – you’re right.

 Commercial invoices and customs invoices serve basically the same purpose: both help cross-border shipments to clear customs.
 The difference between a customs invoice and a commercial invoice is what type of businesses use them, and why.

 Customs invoices are typically used by high-volume importers and exporters.
-For these businesses, they're a substitute for a commercial invoice, which is only used when final payment is due for goods received.
-For smaller eCommerce merchants, a customs invoice and a commercial invoice are effectively the same thing – except for in one minor case.
+For these businesses, they're a substitute for a commercial invoice, which is only used when the final payment is due for goods received.
+For smaller eCommerce merchants, a customs invoice and a commercial invoice are effectively the same things – except for in one minor case.

 Confused?
 Not to worry.
 This blog will define a customs invoice, how it's used, and the differences between customs invoices and commercial invoices.

 Looking for help with global commerce?
 Easyship can put your cross-border commerce on autopilot.
 We connect merchants like you to our global fulfillment network because we know reliable partners make all the difference.
 We also offer a free duty and tax calculator to simplify your import processes.

 Here’s everything you need to know about customs invoices.